viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/3_defining_the_command_side.rst

 Introduction
 ------------------------

-The command side is only focused on processing of commands
+The command side is focused on processing of commands, maintenance of model coherency and data persistence with ACID propertes.

 Commands are created by the client application and then sent to the domain layer.
 Commands are messages that instruct a specific entity to perform a certain action.
-Commands are named like DoSomethingCommand (for example, ChangeNameCommand, DeleteOrderCommand ...).
+Commands are named like DoSomethingCommand (for example, ChangeMyNameCommand, DeleteAnOrderCommand ...).
 They instruct the target entity to do something that might result in different outcomes or fail.
 Commands are handled by command handlers.

-All commands will be sent to the command bus which will delegate each command to the command handler.
+All commands will be sent to the command bus which will delegate each command to the matching command handler.
 This demonstrates that there is only one entry point into the domain.
-The responsibility of the command handlers is to execute the appropriate domain behavior on the domain.
-Command handlers should have a connection to the repository to provide the ability to load the needed aggregate on which behavior will be executed.
+The responsibility of the command handlers is to execute the appropriate domain behavior.
+Command handlers should have a connection to the repository to provide the ability to load the needed aggregate (entity) on which behavior will be executed.

 .. image:: ../img/command_side.png
     :scale: 100%
     :align: center

 The command handler performs the following tasks: